laurentkempe/StatiqBlog/input/posts/2006/The-best-answer-was-given-)-Spain-France-1-3-.md

 ---
 I would like to congratulate all the French "has-been too old" football players :-)

-Then I would like to quote [Didier](http://www.didierbeck.com/)<br>"<br>And my dear Spanish colleagues, friends and non-friends, journalists, trainer and players, sometimes, as in the business field, it is *definitely* better to keep a low profile and to respect your opponents, and more especially before playing a match, even if you have won your last 26 games.
+Then I would like to quote [Didier](http://www.didierbeck.com/) "And my dear Spanish colleagues, friends and non-friends, journalists, trainer and players, sometimes, as in the business field, it is *definitely* better to keep a low profile and to respect your opponents, and more especially before playing a match, even if you have won your last 26 games.
 Some examples...."
 <!-- more -->

 <strong>What about the shameful behaviour of the Spanish fans during the anthem?</strong>